 The Winter School will examine a series of issues:

-- What kind of language rights and policies exist in multilevel systems in North America, Europe, Africa and Asia?
+• How do local government differ between multilevel systems in North America, Europe, Africa and Asia?

-The 2020 Winter School examines these and other questions by combining theoretical expertise and relevant case studies.
+The 2021 Winter School examines these and other questions by combining theoretical expertise and relevant case studies.
 As such, the programme is a unique opportunity for young academics, postgraduate students, civil servants and practitioners to receive enhanced training on the theoretical and practical aspects of federalism.

 A certificate of attendance will be awarded to participants who have attended at least 95% of all classes.